The quest for a whiter smile

 Is teeth whitening safe for young adults?

 Who doesn't want a whiter smile?
 It looks great and feels great.
-Even though normal teeth do have a slight yellow tint1, we have been convinced by advertisers they should be as white as snow.
+Even though normal teeth are not always bright white, we have been convinced by advertisers they should be as white as snow.
 Whitening teeth is so popular that you can get an over-the-counter product to use at home, or even stop by a local salon where you can get a whiter smile along with your manicure.

 Pearly whites are nice to have, but at what cost?
 Don't be one of those people who go overboard in the quest for a perfect smile.
 Learn the facts about teeth whitening first.